Regression Discontinuity Design with Spillovers: Econometric Framework

 The linear-in-means assumption is potentially restrictive.
-However, it is in fact stronger than necessary for our characterization of the estimands.
-The qualitative results in Section \ref{section--estimands} does not require linearity in the effects of spillovers, and allows neighbors to have different weights in treated and control outcomes.
-The only requirement is that neighborhoods have approximately bounded support.
-However, as will become clear in Section \ref{section--localspilloverreg}, the specific form of spillovers needs to be assumed in order to perform estimation in our preferred asymptotic regime.
-For ease of exposition, we therefore focus on the above model.
+However, it is the workhorse model in the peer effects (e.g. \citealt{manski1993identification, bramoulle2009identification, deGiorgi2010identification,goldsmith2013social,dePaula2024identifying}) and spatial autoregression (e.g. \citealt{cliff1973spatial,kelejian1998generalized, kelejian2010specification,lee2004asymptotic, lee2007gmm}) literatures.
+We consider it to be a reasonable first step for analyzing endogenous spillovers, a task which is challenging in many settings.
+The linear-in-means assumption is in fact stronger than necessary for our characterization of the estimands.
+In particular, the qualitative results in Section \ref{section--estimands} does not require linearity in the effects of spillovers, and allows neighbors to have different weights in treated and control outcomes.
+The main requirement being that neighborhoods have approximately bounded support.
+However, as will become clear in Section \ref{section--localspilloverreg}, the specific form of spillovers needs to be assumed in order to recover target parameters in our preferred asymptotic regime.
+We therefore focus on the above model.
+Nonetheless, it is more general than the standard peer effects model in that the effects of spillovers, $\delta$ and $\gamma$, is allowed to vary with $z$.